-A lawsuit for sexual abuse, sexual harassment, or sexual assault by doctors is a personal injury claim.
+A lawsuit for sexual abuse, sexual harassment, or sexual assault by doctors is a common type of personal injury claim.
 It can be filed against the doctor, as well as the doctor’s employer.
 The lawsuit often happens during or after criminal charges against the doctor.
 Because it is a civil lawsuit, rather than a criminal charge, it demands compensation for the victim.
-This is meant to cover the victim’s:

 These lawsuits can also demand punitive damages be assessed against the doctor or their employer.